omise/card.js/README.md

 ```

 ### Multiple Buttons

-Custom integration also support `multiple buttons` in the same page.
-It is possible to create many of `card.js button behaviour` by call the `OmiseCard.configureButton` and assign the first argument with any of your button id (or class) name.
+Custom integration also supports `multiple buttons` in the same page.
+It is possible to create multiple `card.js button behaviour` by calling the `OmiseCard.configureButton` and assigning the first argument as any of your button id or class name.

 ```html
 <script type="text/javascript">